zhangyiping/TallyGroup-CarParkRateEngine/README.md

         .BDDfy();
 }
 ```

+In the unit tests, I demonstrated the ability to create a substitute for dependency and set a return value
+with NSubstitute.

 ## Side Note
 The solution is working and all existing unit tests pass.
 Due to time constraints, calculation logic